Whenever I tell people that I can train them in mind mapping, I get to see strange faces or get awkward silence.

 4.8 Planning with Mind Maps (the nuclear facility)

-TIP: Don’t create a planning with the main branches being the days of the week or months in the year.
+TIP: Don’t create a plan with the main branches being the days of the week or months in the year.

 Be a little bit more creative.
 The above outline (days of the week), is done much better in Outlook or Google Agenda, right?
-Not need to re-invent the wheel again.
-You can think of something like: meetings, projects, interviews, studying, etc. Fill in the information behind these branches and you have a good planning for X days or Y months!
+No need to reinvent the wheel again.
+You can think of something like meetings, projects, interviews, studying, etc. Fill in the information behind these branches and you have good planning for X days or Y months!
 By the way, I do this using my 90 planning outline

 TIP: Be sure you don’t reach out for mind maps because mind mapping is a tool you know you could use.